Ubehebe Crater: Eruptions

 Geologists call the resulting large steam explosions hydrovolcanic or phreatic eruption and the pits created are known as maars.
 Ubehebe was the last and largest in a series of similar eruptions in the immediate area (its eruption exceeded the tensile strength of the bedrock by 10 times).
 Earlier eruptions created a group of much shallower maars to the south and another to the west.
 Little Hebe is a spatter cone that grew in the middle of one of the largest maars in the south group.
 The only significant deposit of lava in the volcanic field is contained in Little Hebe.

 All of the maar-forming eruptions sent out fallout debris that mantled a broad area around the volcanic field (dozens of steam explosions issued from Ubehebe alone).
 The resulting light to dark gray cinder deposits consist of finely fragmented volcanic rock mixed with pulverized bedrock and are thickest immediately next to Ubehebe (80 ft).
 Rills and gullies that were 15 to 20 ft deep dissected the area prior to the eruptions and were buried by the fallout.
 Erosion has since re-excavated these features, exposing layers of cinder that still overlay adjacent ridges.

 A type of pyroclastic flow called a base surge was sent out of Ubehebe by one of the explosions.
 It started after a large column of debris was thrown skyward then began to collapse.
 A doughnut-shaped cloud of hot ash and gas (the base surge) speed 100 to 200 mph from the base of the column while staying close to the ground, plastering the Ubehebe-facing side of all objects in the area.

 Sediments

-Miocene-aged mostly reddish orange-colored conglomerate makes up the exposed bedrock in Ubehebe's walls.
+Reddish-orange Miocene conglomerate makes up the exposed bedrock in Ubehebe's walls.
 These sediments were deposited by streams and contain limestone, mudstone, quartzite and volcanic cobbles that are up to 8 in in diameter.
-There is also a difference in color between these seabed sediments: On the left these sediments are yellowish in hue while on the right they are orange.
-The reason is due to a fault that separates the two different sedimentary units; over time at least 400 ft of vertical displacement along this fault has resulted in the abutment of these two different sedimentary units.
+These seabed sediments are of different colors, yellowish on the left and orange on the right.
+The reason for the difference is that a fault separates the two sedimentary units.
+Over time at least 400 ft of vertical displacement along this fault has resulted in the abutment of these two different sedimentary units.
 Fallout debris dip 30 ft over the fault scarp on the pre-eruption surface but have not been offset by it.

 Within Ubehebe small alluvial fans have been built on the crater wall along with talus slumps from debris flows.
 White silt covers the crater bottom of Ubehebe and some surrounding craters.